CONSUMER SENTIMENT TRACKER

 Consumer Confidence Score

-Canadian consumer confidence held steady in March compared to last month.
-Canadian consumers reported lower sentiment around the job market (-0.6), increased confidence in their ability to make ends meet (+0.2), and steady comfort with discretionary spending (-0.1).
+Canadian consumer confidence saw a slight decline in April compared to last month.
+Canadian consumers reported lower sentiment around the job market (-0.2), their ability to make ends meet (-0.5), and with discretionary spending (-0.3).

 Spending & Saving Considerations